-- 7.1 This interim report presents the initial appraisal for the Site Allocations Preferred Approach document.
-The primary purpose of the interim IIA has been to assess whether and to what extent the Site Allocations Preferred Approach is consistent with the Royal Borough's objectives for achieving a sustainable, healthy and equitable community.
-These objectives are set out in the IIA Framework. - 7.2 The IIA process has allowed predication of the likely effects of the Site Allocations Preferred Approach against these IIA objectives at an early stage in plan preparation (Regulation 18).
-Given that the IIA process is iterative, it has also allowed the opportunity to minimise negative impacts and enhance positive effects where these arise and, ultimately, to improve the sustainability, health and equality impact of the Site Allocations Local Plan. - 7.3 Overall, the Site Allocations Preferred Approach document is considered to have a generally positive impact in relation to sustainability, health and equality when compared the alternative of not allocating sites.
-There will be some uncertainties; however no significant negative effects were identified through the appraisal at this stage.
-The results of this interim appraisal will help to inform the refinement of the draft Local Plan. - 7.4 Strengths: The Site Allocation proposals have been appraised as performing strongly against the objectives in the IIA Framework.
+- 7.1 The IIA process has allowed prediction of the likely effects of the Site Allocations Proposed Submission against the IIA objectives.
+Given that the IIA process is iterative, it has also allowed the opportunity to minimise negative impacts and enhance positive effects where these arise and, ultimately, to improve the sustainability, health and equality impact of the Site Allocations Local Plan as it has progressed from the Preferred Approach (Regulation 18) to Proposed Submission (Regulation 19) stages. - 7.3 Overall, the Site Allocations Proposed Submission document is considered to have a generally positive impact in relation to sustainability, health and equality.
+There will be some uncertainties; however no significant negative effects were identified through the appraisal at this stage. - 7.4 Strengths: The Site Allocation proposals have been appraised as performing strongly against the objectives in the IIA Framework.
 The proposed Site Allocations are particularly effective at contributing to objectives around design (Objectives 3 and 4), economic development (Objectives 5 and 6), sustainable transport (Objective I3) and access to housing (Objective 8).
 The sites will positively reinforce the spatial strategy of the Core Strategy, and enable the delivery of housing and employment in sustainable locations that make the best use of previously developed land. - 7.5 Uncertainties: Overall, there will be some uncertainties regarding potential long-term effects, as contexts and external factors will inevitably change over time.
 However the proposals reflect a considered effort to achieve a balance between planning certainty and future proofing for flexibility, where this is required. - 7.6 Negative effects: No significant negative effects were identified through the appraisal of the preferred approach document.
 Minor negative effects were identified in relation to flood risk on several sites.
 This reflects the high flood risk present across large areas of Royal Greenwich and the fact that much of the borough's brownfield sites are located in areas of high flood risk. - 7.7 As well as the effects listed above, it is acknowledged that many sustainability issues result from the accumulation of multiple small and often indirect effects.
 While these effects might be positive, there is also the potential for cumulative effects to be negative.
 It is important therefore that these cumulative and synergistic effects are also appraised.
-The appraisal process has indicated that most of the predicted effects are generally either positive or neutral.

-7.8 There may be scope to consider the cumulative/synergistic effects during the monitoring stage, at which time the appraisal of other key Local Plan documents will also have been undertaken.
+The appraisal process has indicated that most of the predicted effects are generally either positive or neutral. - 7.8 There may be scope to consider the cumulative/synergistic effects during the monitoring stage, at which time the appraisal of other key Local Plan documents will also have been undertaken.
 The monitoring of objectives and indicators will also be conducted through the Royal Borough's Authorities Monitoring Report (AMR).
 Over time, patterns or cumulative effects may emerge that the IIA process may not have identified at this stage in the evolution of the Site Allocations Local Plan.